 You can see on this Berry Spinel Ring that the culet of the stone is exposed, but from the top it looks just like a bezel setting, with the metal protecting the edges of the stone.

-This design also allows you to add a tiny stone underneath as a secret additional feature.
+This design allows you to add a tiny stone underneath as a secret additional feature.

 The main thing to remember is how the stone will sit in the setting you chose.
 Take a quick moment to imagine what it will look like when paired together - there’s really no right or wrong answer.
-But if you’re worried about your choice, contact us a design draft or mockup of the jewelry you customized when you buy from our Build Your Own series.
+But if you’re worried about your choice, contact us a design draft or mockup of the jewelry you customized when you buy from our Build Your Own series, where you get to create a custom (engagement) ring.

 Yes, this applies for both gold and silver, because we’re kinda awesome like that.
 And we just want you to be happy with your choices.